Meeting Yasser Bahjatt, Dec 2016. L to R: Yasser, Wendy Wheeler. Other SlugTribers were there also!

 Spring - Winter 2017

-Brad Baughman, writing as Robert Ashcroft, saw the arrival of his first novel, the Megarothke.
-He got in on the ground floor with new publishers Cinestate, and his first Kirkus and Amazon reviews were stellar, plus he got a good review on video.
-He’s also learning the ropes in social media promo.
+Robert Ashcroft saw the arrival of his first novel, the Megarothke, with a booksigning at Bookpeople, plus his first Kirkus and Amazon reviews were stellar.
 Marshall Ryan Maresca just keeps hitting home runs!
 He sold four more books to Daw for a new series, starting with The Way of the Shield, which comes out in October 2018, and then The Shield of the People and The People of the City.
 Also, they've bought the third Streets of Maradaine novel, The Fenmere Job.

 Kevin Foltinek had his first sale!
 Sold “The Delayed Emergence of Glub-Glub's Primary Tentacle” to Primordial Magazine, which just started in 2017.
 Elizabeth Rubio got invited by the editor of Analog, Trevor Quarchi, to submit her DilloCon workshop story formally after a rewrite.
 That’s like the dream result of a writers workshop piece!
 Andrew Hearn sold a private detective story, also from an ArmadilloCon contact he made.
 New Member Brandon Seifert, who’s got a comic book series Witch Doctor, plus has written several comics in the Hellraiser series, including one with Clive Barker, and other titles, tells us he hopes to announce his involvement in a TV series soon.

-Wendy Wheeler’s fantasy script, a Colonial-era sea adventure with magic, won the Science Fiction/Fantasy genre of the 10th annual StoryPros.
-The logline and contact link for The Cunning Man is now posted in the StoryPros Winner Circle.
+Wendy Wheeler’s fantasy script, a Colonial-era sea adventure with magic based on her fantasy story, won the Science Fiction/Fantasy genre of the 10th annual StoryPros with the The Cunning Man.
 Jeff Shaevel is in a documentary about the game of Go, and shows up in the promotion trailer.
 The full movie was released last year and is making it into some awesome film festivals!

 Nicky Drayden got a lot of great press on The Prey of Gods, including a wonderful New York Times book review, and a book signing in July at Bookpeople!
 Go to the Amazon page to see the many "top picks" this novel got!
 She made sure to drop off some swag for SlugTribers, plus some copies of the book itself.
 The SlugTribe also appears in her dedication.
 Go Nicole!
 The folks at ArmadilloCon 2017 got a great article with a photo in the Austin Chronicle on local SF/F. About a third of the writers in the article were/are SlugTribe members, and the SlugTribe itself got a shout-out!
 (But it noted long-gone Lebkowsky as a founding member, while I/Wendy was not. grrrr)